gourabb8273/Data-Science-With-Python/README.md

 #### Steps

 1. **Load and Process Data:**
-   - The notebook loads the `insurance_data.csv` dataset and performs necessary data processing steps.
+   - The notebook loads the `insurance_data.csv` dataset and performs necessary data pre-processing steps.

 2. **Split the Data:**
    - The data is split into an 80% training dataset and a 20% test dataset.